ruuda/blog/posts/pris.md

 TikZ in a Beamer presentation is a good example of this, and it solves the diagram problem well.
-I have used it with success for presentations about Git, with intricate graph drawings to explain how operations manipulate the DAG.
+I have used it with success for presentations about Git, with graph drawings to explain how operations manipulate the DAG.
 The Fontspec package gives me full typographic control, and TeX files are friendly to source control.
 Getting to an initial version of a drawing is more work